Always Now

 Always Now is the debut studio album by Section 25.
 It was released in September 1981 through iconic Manchester record label Factory with the catalogue number FACT 45.
 The album was produced by Martin Hannett, best known for producing both of Joy Division's studio albums.
-Joy Division front man Ian Curtis has been credited as co-producing the record, in parts produced before his death in May 1980.
+Joy Division front man Ian Curtis has been credited as co-producing the record in parts before his death in May 1980.
 Recording took place in February 1981 at Britannia Row Studios in Islington, London, owned by Pink Floyd.

 A version of Dirty Disco with French lyrics was released as a single on Factory Benelux.
 The short, improvised instrumental C.P. was a musical collaboration (‘collective project’) between the band and Hannett.
 Two tracks recorded and finished at Britannia Row (Human Puppets and One True Path), were not included on the original vinyl album.
 English dance rock band Friendly Fires later took their name from the opening track.

-While recording the album Section 25 supported New Order at London nightclub Heaven on 9 February 1981.
+While recording the album, Section 25 supported New Order at London nightclub Heaven on 9 February 1981.
 Hannett mixed the live sound for both bands, using quadraphonic equipment rented from Britannia Row.

 The album was reissued on CD in 1991 through LTM Recordings with several bonus tracks.
 An expanded double CD edition on Factory Benelux in 2015 re-mastered from the original analogue tapes, and added a bonus disc featuring their 1981 John Peel radio session as well as a complete live concert from 1980.
 The packaging replicated the original wraparound cover designed by Saville.